 guestfish help addNAME add-drive - add an image to examine or modify SYNOPSIS add-drive filename [readonly:true|false] [format:..] [iface:..] [name:..] [label:..] [protocol:..] [server:..] [username:..] [secret:..] [cachemode:..] [discard:..] [copyonread:true|false] DESCRIPTION This function adds a disk image called filename to the handle. filename may be a regular host file or a host device. [...]

-guestfish, refer to the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.
+guestfish, see the Red Hat Enterprise Linux 7 Virtualization Deployment and Administration Guide.

 4.2.
 Demonstration: Creating and Managing a Guest with Command-line Utilities